Riverhead (CDP), New York: Transportation

-The Long Island Rail Road's Main Line (or Greenport Branch) provides limited service between Riverhead station and Ronkonkoma station (to the west), and Riverhead station and Greenport station (to the east).
+The Long Island Rail Road's Main Line (or Greenport Branch) provides limited service at the Riverhead station, offering service from the hamlet to Ronkonkoma to the west and Greenport to the east.
 At Ronkonkoma, passengers can connect to New York City-bound electric trains.

-It is also served by Hampton Jitney's North Fork route.
-In addition, it is also served by the following Suffolk County Transit routes:
+The hamlet is also served by Hampton Jitney's North Fork route.

+In addition, Riverhead is served by the following Suffolk County Transit routes: